iamvosicky/english-for-designers/02-intentional-aboutness/case-study.md

-# Investing money in young people
+# Investing money when you are young

 **What problem did the project solve?**